 A big part of budgeting is taking the time to check your bank account on a regular basis.
 This will help when it comes to forward planning and checking to physically see how much money you have ready to pay off bills and direct debits.
 Check to see that you are also not paying for services you no longer need to.

 As with anything, it is important to keep track of your changes and keep an eye on your income and expenditure so that you are able to remain one step ahead of how your budget is working for you.
 This will also allow you to make the necessary changes needed to keep your budget comfortable and workable, regardless of your circumstances.
+Online banking is a great tool to utilise in order to quickly and safely access and manage your bank account.

 Using cash for your transactions is one of the oldest tricks when it comes to maintaining a healthy budget as it allows you to control your spending through being able to clearly see where your money is going.
 If you are going shopping or on a day out, be sure to take the amount of cash you can afford to spend and leave your credit and debit cards at home so that you are not tempted to spend more than you have.